 Before entering F1, he won several championship titles in junior single-seater competitions (Formula Vauxhall, Formula Renault, Formula 3).
 Most recently, he won the shortened season of the 2015 Auto GP Series and currently he competes in the Brazilian Stock Car championship.

 Brazilian kart champion

-Just like the most of the professional racing driver, Pizzonia started his career in karting and was very successful.
+Just like the most of the professional racing drivers, Antonio Reginaldo Pizzonia Junior started his career in karting and was very successful.
 He won three Sao Paulo championships and also Brazilian kart championship before departure to Europe in 1997 when he tried to make his name at the international stage.

 Departure to Europe